 Enable Multifactor Authentication in Microsoft 365

-Multifactor Authentication (MFA) adds an extra layer of security beyond the standard username and password.
+Multi-Factor Authentication (MFA) adds another level of security to the standard username/password combination.
 According to Microsoft, enabling MFA can reduce the risk of account compromise by over 99%, making it a crucial safeguard against phishing attacks and frequent data breaches.
-Even if login credentials are exposed, MFA makes it extremely difficult for unauthorized users to access an employee’s device, thanks to the physical separation of authentication steps.
+If a user's login details were somehow compromised, multi-factor authentication would make it incredibly difficult for a third party to get access to a particular employees device due to the fact that authentication takes place in separate location (at separate times).

 Why Multifactor Authentication (MFA) Is Essential for Microsoft 365 Security

-Financial and legal impact: Organizations may face direct financial losses, ransom payments, fines, or compensation costs following a security incident.
+Financial and legal impact: There may be direct financial losses, payment of ransom money, fines and compensation costs incurred by the organization after an incident.

 Reputation damage: Security breaches can harm your organization’s image, reduce customer trust, and lead to lost business opportunities.